On the density of rational points on rational elliptic surfaces: Root number on the fibers of isotrivial rational elliptic surfaces

-\begin{thm} Let $\E$ be an elliptic surface described by the Weierstrass equation where $a,b\in\Z$ and $C=(a,b)$.
+where $F(m,n)=F(\frac{m}{n})n^{\deg F}$.
+It relies essentially on making the product over $p\geq5$ vary.
+Families of sextic twists with $F(T)$ of the form (\ref{formepreferee}) have the property that whenever $p\mid F(m,n)$ and $p\nmid C$ for $p\geq5$ then and thus forcing the terms in the product in the formula (\ref{formulern}) to be always equal to $+1$ except maybe for $p\mid C$.
+This allows to prove the following:

-Then, the function $t\rightarrow W(\E_t)$ of the root number of the fibers is constant if and only if one has $a/C=3A^2$ and $b/C=B^2$ for integers $A$ and $B$ respecting an option of each of the following lists.
+\begin{thm} Let $\E_{A,B,C}$ be an elliptic surface described by the Weierstrass equation where $a,b\in\Z$.

-In particular, if we put the root number of the elliptic surface $\E$ is equal to $W(\E_t)=+1$ for every non singular fiber $\E_t$ ($t\in\Q$) if and only if \begin{enumerate} \item $\sigma$ is even and the integers $A,B,C$ in the surface equation satisfy \begin{enumerate} \item an option of A. and an option of 2; \item an option of B. and an option of 1, \end{enumerate} \item $\sigma$ is odd and the integers $A,B,C$ in the surface equation satisfy \begin{enumerate} \item an option of A. and an option of 1; \item an option of B. and an option of 2. \end{enumerate} \end{enumerate}
+Then, the function of the root number of the fibers is constant, except for the surfaces of the form $\E_{A,B,C}:y^2=x^3+C(3A^2T^6+B^2)$ such that the integers $A,B$ coprime and $C$ fulfill one of the conditions of Lemma \ref{lemmej0w3}, and one of Lemma \ref{lemmej0w2}. \end{thm}